pspanoudakis/Activities-Platform/README.md

 - Sharing code across the product parts in an automated way.

 You can see all the project demands & requirements in detail in `Software-Engineering-Project-Assignment.pdf`.

+## Deployment
+Docker is required.
+- Clone the repository locally.

+- **Before deploying**: In order for the front-end application Maps to be functional, go to `google-project-key.env` and replace `REPLACE_KEY_HERE` with a valid Google Maps API key for this project.
+You may skip this if you are not concerned about Google Maps interoperability.

+- Use `docker-compose up` to trigger the build & deployment process.
+This will create 5 containers:
+    - `api-container` listening to port 8070
+    - `database-container` listening to port 5432
+    - `parent-app-container` listening to port 3000
+    - `admin-app-container` listening to port 3001
+    - `seller-app-container` listening to port 3002
+- You may then explore the front-end applications in your browser, by visiting `localhost:XXXX` (in their respective ports).

 ## Technologies & Tools used
 - **React** & [Tailwind CSS](https://tailwindcss.com/) in front-end applications.
 The **Google Maps API** is also used for Maps interoperability.